CricketManager/CricketManager/docs/TechStack.md

 - React Testing Library - A simple and complete testing library for React.
 - Ts-Jest - A TypeScript preprocessor with source map support for Jest.
 - Pino - A Node.js logger.
+- Stdlib - A standard library for JavaScript and Node.js, with an emphasis on numerical and scientific computing applications.

 ## ShadcnUI